acerbilab/pybads/pybads/bads/README.md

 In case ignoring warnings for inf in numpy have a look at 519th line code of pyvbmc

-## variables transformer
+## Optimize function
-Might introduce a class for holding the information about the parameters transformation.
+BADS present a piece of code for Recompute the posterior, but it's never called ref: https://github.com/lacerbi/bads/blob/master/utils/gpTrainingSet.m#L451